GeoscienceAustralia/hazimp/docs/contributing.rst

 A great way to start contributing to HazImp is to pick an item from the list of `Issues <https://github.com/GeoscienceAustralia/hazimp/issues>`_ in the issue tracker.
-(Well there are none there yet, but we will be putting some up soon!)
 Resolving these issues allow you to start contributing to the project without much prior knowledge.
 Your assistance in this area will be greatly appreciated by the more experienced developers as it helps free up their time to concentrate on